-From easier online shopping, to cutting CO2 emissions faster and the new composition of the Parliament: check out our overview of the plenary session in Strasbourg in February.
+From stricter drone rules to migration and the new composition of the Parliament: overview of June's plenary session in Strasbourg.

-The European Parliament should shrink from 751 to 705 MEPs when the UK leaves the EU, whilst leaving room for possible new countries joining in the future.
+The European Parliament will shrink from 751 to 705 MEPs when the United Kingdom leaves the EU, leaving room for new countries that may join in the future.

 Leaders of the G7 committed to fight protectionism and to defend the rules-based international trading system.
 G7 leaders called for the modernisation of the World Trade Organisation.
 They also stressed the need to avoid excess capacity in sectors such as aluminium and high technology.